The Doctrine of Purgatory

 Was such an assurance given to any of the Reformers?
 After all, they did not agree with one another universally on anything except that they disagreed with the Catholic Church, of which they themselves were members until they broke away.
-If they were inspired by God why wouldn't they agree with one another?
-Why would God allow his Church to be in error for almost 1500 years?
+If they were inspired by God, why couldn't they agree with one another?
+Why would God (the Holy Spirit) allow his Church to be in error for almost 1500 years?
 Didn't Christ promise, "And I tell you, you are Peter, and on this rock I will build my church, and the powers of death shall not prevail against it"?

 There are a number of New Testament passages which imply the doctrine of Purgatory.
 Jesus says we must be perfect: “You, therefore, must be perfect, as your heavenly Father is perfect.”
 The implication here is that we cannot enter into heaven if we are not perfect.
 Revelation 21:27 echoes this indicating, that “nothing unclean shall enter it,” that is, heaven.
 Only mortal sin (1 John 5:16-17) which has not been forgiven keeps us out of heaven, but even venal sins must be atoned for since nothing impure can enter heaven.

 Jesus himself indicates that this is the case in Matthew 12:32 when he says, “And whoever says a word against the Son of man will be forgiven; but whoever speaks against the Holy Spirit will not be forgiven, either in this age or in the age to come.”
 Jesus is referring here to sins against the Holy Spirit (i.e., the sin of final impenitence).
 But the implication here is that some sins can be forgiven in the world to come.
-In Hell there is no escape and in Heaven you cannot enter in the first place unless you have repented of your sins and are perfectly purified.
+In Hell there is no escape and you cannot enter Heaven in the first place unless you have repented of your sins and are perfectly purified.
 This indicates there must be a place where venal sins can be atoned for if this was not done in our lifetime.
-As the Catholic Encyclopedia online notes:
+As St. Augustine observed: